mavceleb/mavceleb_baseline/README.md

 #### Submission

 We provide both train and test splits of MAV-Celeb dataset.
-For v2 and v1, the test files are in format as below:
+For v1, v2, v3, the test files are in format as below:

 ```
 ysuvkz41 voices/English/00000.wav faces/English/00000.jpg